youcan-shop/coding-challenges/Software Engineer - Laravel VueJs/README.md

 ## Instructions
 - Put more focus on code quality and less on speed.
-- Don't hack something quickly, take your time and craft something clean.
+- Don't hack something quickly, take your time and craft something clean, with layers and separation of concerns.
 - Write a readable and maintainable code.

 ## Questions?